pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 ### Self-Scaling Capacity

 Self-scaling capacity refers to a system’s ability to tolerate asymmetry by up-regulating self-reference under threat without loss of coherence.
-It governs whether elevation of the self—rather than reduction of exposure—can function as a viable regulatory strategy.
+It governs whether elevation of the self, rather than reduction of exposure, can function as a viable regulatory strategy.

 High self-scaling capacity allows stabilization through hierarchy, dominance, or entitlement by enlarging the self as a reference frame.
 Where this capacity is available, shame-based collapse is less likely to force withdrawal or narrative fixation.
 Where it is unavailable, attempts at power-based stabilization rapidly destabilize or fail.